-- "(a) to identify urban land likely to be influenced by coastal processes, - (b) to permit urban development within the zone subject to the council having due consideration to the intensity of that development and the likelihood of such development being adversely affected by, or adversely affecting, coastal processes, - (c) to permit urban development within the zone subject to the council having due consideration to: - (i) the need to relocate buildings in the long term, - (ii) the need for development consent to be limited to a particular period, - (iii) the form, bulk, intensity and nature of the development, and - (iv) continued safe public access to the site, and - (d) to allow detailed provisions to be made, by means of a development control plan, to set aside specific areas within the zone for different land uses and intensities of development."
+- "(a) to identify urban land likely to be influenced by coastal processes, - (b) to permit urban development within the zone subject to the council having due consideration to the intensity of that development and the likelihood of such development being adversely affected by, or adversely affecting, coastal processes, - (c) to permit urban development within the zone subject to the council having due consideration to: - (i) the need to relocate buildings in the long term, - (ii) the need for development consent to be limited to a particular period,

+- (iii) the form, bulk, intensity and nature of the development, and - (iv) continued safe public access to the site, and - (d) to allow detailed provisions to be made, by means of a development control plan, to set aside specific areas within the zone for different land uses and intensities of development."

 The proposal is not inconsistent with the above objectives.
 The DA seeks approval for works which are subject to Orders of the NSW Supreme Court.
-The repair works have been designed to ensure that this small part of the coastline is better equipped to withstand coastal processes/storm events, avoid potential safety issues if the wall is not repaired and to limit the possibility of soil erosion on the Applicant's properties.
+The repair works have been designed to ensure that this small part of the coastline is better equipped to withstand coastal processes/storm events, and to avoid potential safety issues if the wall is not repaired.

 The proposed repairs to the sea wall are intended to preserve the status quo and improve public safety.
 They are contemplated by the Court Orders.
-There is no increase in intensity of development and no impact on relocality of the improvements.

-5.7.4 Clause 32 - Development within Zone No 7 (f2) (Urban Coastal Land Zone)
+5.8.4 Clause 32 - Development within Zone No 7 (f2) (Urban Coastal Land Zone)